Europe Travel Guide: Top Cities, Routes, and Tips

 The Van Gogh Museum

-With over 400 drawings and 200 paintings at the Van Gogh Museum, you can admire the most famous works of the world-famous artist Van Gogh.
-The museum is one of the most visited museums in the world for a reason.
+The Van Gogh Museum has over 400 drawings and 200 paintings, showcasing the most famous works of the world-famous artist Van Gogh.
+It is one of the most visited museums in the world for a reason.

 After his death, Van Gogh bequeathed his estate to his brother and art dealer, Theo Van Gogh.
 However, when he also died shortly afterwards, his wife Johanna Van Gogh-Bonger, Vincent Van Gogh’s sister-in-law, accepted the inheritance.